A twin error gauge for Kaczmarz's iterations: Conclusion and future work

-For four out of the seven phantoms that we considered, the \MSA\ produced the best image every time over 100 runs.
-For two other phantoms, the algorithm reaches close to that number.
-Only for a single phantom does the algorithm not produce the best reconstruction in the majority of the cases.
+For four out of the seven phantoms that we consider, the \MSA\ produce the best image for a large majority of cases.
+For two other phantoms, the \TA\ produces the best image in the majority of the test cases.
+Only for a single phantom our algorithms fail to produce the best reconstruction in the majority of the cases.
+Clearly, the \MSA\ is a solid choice for a reconstruction algorithm.
+However, it does require additional storage.
+Depending on what method is employed to detect a minimum in the error gauge, the \TA\ has the same memory requirements as the statistical stopping rules.
+Therefore, if memory is a concern, the \TA\ is a good alternative.

-This work focused on a twin algorithm that simultaneously performs a down-sweep and an up-sweep.
-For future work, we plan to investigate the effect of using alternative twin algorithms.
-Preliminary results (not reported here) show that our error gauge is robust with respect to the row-ordering of the twins.
-This opens the door to extending our methods to randomized orderings, block methods, variable relaxation parameters, etc. In particular, the popular randomized orderings seem interesting to consider.
-Moreover, block methods are probably the best option for high-performance computing implementations, so that any proposed method must allow such a version.